 - Institutions, policies, and communication.

-This year’s summer school is co-organised in partnership with the Morocco High Commission for Planning (HCP) as part of pre-conference activities of the ISI World Statistics Congress 2017 to be held in Marrakech (Morocco) from 16 to 21 July 2017.
-The summer school applicants are highly encouraged to also apply and participate in the congress.
+This year’s summer school was co-organised in partnership with the Morocco High Commission for Planning (HCP) as part of pre-conference activities of the ISI World Statistics Congress 2017 held in Marrakech (Morocco) from 16 to 21 July 2017.
 Further information can be found on the conference website: http://www.isi2017.org

-The summer school will consist of 10.5 days of instruction and working group sessions, taught in English (there is potential but not confirmed translation into French).
+The summer schools consist of 10.5 days of instruction and working group sessions, taught in English.
 Each participant needs to bring a laptop with Stata to do the problem sets.
 Throughout the summer school, participants will be actively involved in discussions and working through problem sets, and will be invited to present their research work and share their experiences.

 Dates and Location:

 The course ran from Monday 3 July 2017 to Friday 14 July 2017 with a final exam on Saturday 15 July 2017 (non-compulsory).

 - $850 USD for all students, and for academic researchers based in developing countries;

 - $2000 USD for professionals based in developing countries; and